 In case of an emergency involving a CGIS student abroad, call the following as appropriate:

-If for some reason the CGIS Emergency Phone is not answered, call the University of Michigan Police Department: 734.763.1131 (staffed 24/7, will accept international collect calls).
+If for any reason the CGIS Emergency Phone is not answered, call the UM Police Department: 734.763.1131.
 Let the dispatch officer know that there is an international emergency involving a CGIS student, and provide contact information for CGIS to call you back.

 In an emergency abroad, you should: